How will the latest rail strikes affect each train operator?

-Train driver members of Aslef and the Rail, Maritime and Transport union (RMT) will walk out on Wednesday and Friday in a long-running dispute over pay, jobs and conditions.
+Train driver members of Aslef and the Rail, Maritime and Transport union (RMT) will walk out in a long-running dispute over pay, jobs and conditions.

 – Avanti West Coast